brianboisvert/fitmaker_frontend/README.md

   password: sam

 ## How is it it made?
 **Front-end:** Created with React and Redux and styled with Semantic UI and CSS.
 It includes authentication and React Router.
-It is hosted with Surge.
+It is hosted on Surge.

 **Back-end:** API created with Ruby on Rails.
 It utilizes RESTful routes and the Bcrypt gem.
+It is hosted on Heroku.

 This repository is the front-end companion to [this repository](https://github.com/brianboisvert/fitmaker_backend).